 In 1997 the Company acquired 100,000 shares of an equity security in payment for the sale of a Revenue Sharing Agreement.
 The original cost as determined by the trading price on the date of acquisition was \$400,000.
-In February 2001, the Company sold 35,000 shares.
-The gross proceeds from the sale was \$39,531, which resulted in a loss of \$100,474, which is recognized as a Loss on the Sale of Securities.
-The fair value of this security as of February 28, 2001 and February 29, 2000 was \$65,000 and \$118,750, respectively and the unrealized holding loss on this security was \$195,000 and \$281,250 as of February 28, 2001 and February 29, 2000, respectively.
+During February and March 2001, the Company sold 46,000 shares.
+The gross proceeds from the sales were \$52,101, which resulted in a loss of \$131,899, which is recognized as a Loss on the Sale of Securities.
+The fair value of this security as of August 31, 2001 and August 31, 2000 was \$44,820 and \$190,620, respectively and the unrealized holding loss on this security was \$171,180 and \$209,380 as of August 31, 2001 and August 31, 2000, respectively.

-NOTE 3- COMMITMENTS AND CONTINGENCIES
+NOTE 3 - COMMITMENTS AND CONTINGENCIES

 In June 1998, the Company entered into an agreement with World Medical Match, a non-profit corporation, whose mission includes assisting the poor with funds to provide them access to medical matching opportunities.
-The agreement states that World Medical Match agrees to grant the Company \$50,000 for the purpose of paying for 200 U-Cord/TM/ stem cell collection kits and the first year of cryogenic storage for the benefit of indigent expectant parents.
-Upon execution of the agreement the Company was granted \$25,000, which is classified as a deposit on the balance sheet.
-The Company is currently working with local medical practices, hospitals, and other medical industry organizations to implement this project.
+The agreement states that World Medical Match agrees to grant the Company \$50,000 for the purpose of paying for 200 U-Cord((TM)) stem cell collection kits, processing and the first year of cryogenic storage for the benefit of indigent expectant parents.
+Upon execution of the agreement the Company was granted \$25,000, the unused portion is classified as a deposit on the balance sheet.
+The Company is currently working with local medical practices, hospitals, and other medical industry organizations to implement this project and at August 31, 2001 has virtually depleted the \$25,000 initial deposit.
+The Company has requested the release of the second \$25,000.

-In January 2000 the Company extended its marketing agreement with Lamaze Publishing Company to sponsor the Lamaze You and Your Baby tutorial tape and full page advertisements in the Lamaze Parent Magazine at a cost of \$213,362.
+In January 2000 the Company extended its marketing agreement for three years with Lamaze Publishing Company to sponsor the Lamaze You and Your Baby tutorial tape and full-page advertisements in the Lamaze Parent Magazine at an initial cost of \$213,362.
+The total cost for 2001 is \$223,585.
 In July 1999, the Company was informed that Lamaze Publishing Company was acquired by iVillage, Inc., a leading online women's network.
 The Company's agreements with Lamaze will remain in tact, including the exclusivity provisions as the only cord blood preservation company on the Lamaze You and Your Baby educational videotape through the year 2003.